 - What types of features are left out of the Signature brand?

 - Are the new hearing aid rechargeable or does it require batteries?

 For an in depth look at what makes the of the Costco Kirkland Signature 9.0 hearing aid from Sonova different, check out the latest review video provided to HHTM by Dr. Cliff Olson:

 Clifford Olson is a Doctor of Audiology and Founder of Applied Hearing Solutions in Anthem, Arizona.
 He served as a Marine Corps Scout Sniper during his time in the military which introduced him to the profession of Audiology.
 He also posts informational videos on his YouTube Channel – DrCliffAuD – to educate consumers on hearing healthcare.

-At this time, due to the COVID-19 pandemic, many Costco locations have placed limits on hours and services.
+Due to the COVID-19 pandemic, some Costco locations have placed limits on hours and services.
 This has impacted the hearing centers across the US since at least March 2020.

 To help limit personal contact and create more space for social distancing, Costco has reduced service in some departments.
 At some locations, there will be limited or no service at the Hearing Aid department, Costco Optical, the floral department and the jewelry department.
 Limitations vary by location.
 Costco members may continue to shop for some of these items at Costco.com.

 Regulations in some states, territories or cities have limited purchases to only essential items.
 Items deemed non-essential may be purchased at Costco.com.
 Adhering to these regulations requires that Costco not sell normally available items or categories at its locations.
 This could affect warehouses located in:

 Due to the varied regional impact that COVID-19 continues to have across the country, it’s unclear when all the centers may be open again in full capacity and whether this might occur on a state-by-state or national basis.

 Individuals seeking services, but unable to do so, should contact their local hearing center for further information and possible referral to another clinic if needed.